lucasconnelly/EC422-Senior-Project/README.md

 **Explore the Repository**

-Feel free to browse the notebooks, datasets, and visualizations included in this repository.
+Feel free to browse the notebook and datasets included in this repository.
 Each part of the analysis is documented to ensure clarity and reproducibility.
-Contributions and critiques are welcome as we look to refine and expand our analysis.